JeyoungJung/Moo/README.md

 Together, these technologies allow `Moo` to be a fast, efficient, and real-time SNS.

 ## Live Website
 Experience the real-time functionality of `Moo`!
-Visit our live website [here](https://jeyoungjung.github.io/Moo).
+Visit the live website [here](https://jeyoungjung.github.io/Moo).

 ## Contact
 If you have any questions or would like to know more about `Moo`, feel free to reach out to me (jeyoung.jung@uwaterloo.ca)!